 4. If authorized, the AIOTF updates AIoT Device Profile data with the target address for the target devices.
 If the target device information from the AF is Filtering Information, the AIOTF needs to update the AIoT device profile data for each device in the group.
 Alternatively, the AIOTF may send the Filtering Information to the ADM and the ADM is responsible for the updating for each device in the group.

 The target address is the notification endpoint of the NEF or the notification endpoint of the AF, depends on which NF sends the Subscribe Request.

+NOTE 1: Once the AIoT Device Profile Data of the device is updated, the ADM notifies to the AIOTF who has subscribed to the ADM of the AIoT Device Profile Data of this device.

 5. The AIOTF sends Subscribe Response towards the NEF indicating the result of the subscribe.
 In case of failure, failure cause is included.
 In case of succeed, subscription correlation ID is included.